Datera/dvot/README.md

 This is meant to ease several multi-step end-user operations for the Datera system that encompass both Datera-side operations and client-side operations.
-Most of the operations supported in this tool involve snapshots.
+Most of the operations supported in this tool involve snapshots or discovery operations.

 ## What Do?